SMSC and Personal and Social Health Education (PSHCE)

 - Children will be on their journey preparing them for life and work in modern Britain.

-We believe that PSHE plays a vital part of primary education and as well as discrete focused lessons, it is also embedded throughout the curriculum.
-PSHE is integral to the development of children’s values in order for them to become a positive citizen in a forever changing community.
+We believe that PSHCE plays a vital part of primary education and as well as discrete focused lessons, it is also embedded throughout the curriculum.
+PSHCE is integral to the development of children’s values in order for them to become a positive citizen in a forever changing community.

 At Willow, we weave all aspects of wellbeing and safeguarding into our curriculum so that children have a good knowledge and confidence around how to keep themselves and others safe: